Chapter Twenty: Emergence

 "Goodnight."

 She left.
-The room went quiet in the way rooms go quiet when they're no longer being used for anything.
+The room went quiet, the particular quiet of a room no longer being used for anything.

 * * *